25 Family-Friendly Camping Games

 13. Forehead detective

-In this game you can ask your team mates up to 20 questions.
-They can only answer yes or no to help you to figure out the celebrity, animal or country which is written on a post-it note stuck to your forehead.
-This is great with 4-5 players and the difficulty level can be tweaked by picking different subjects.
+In this game, you can ask your teammates up to 20 questions.
+They can only answer yes or no to help you figure out the celebrity, animal or country which is written on a post-it note stuck to your forehead.
+This game is perfect with 4-5 players, and the difficulty level can be tweaked by picking different subjects or restricting the amount of questions.

-Similar to charades, Pictionary requires your team mates to figure out what you’re drawing in the quickest time possible.
+Similar to charades, Pictionary requires your teammates to figure out what you're drawing (without you talking or writing the object down) in the quickest time possible.
 You can split into teams of two and go up against each other.

 15. Memory game